FajitaNachos/quick-preview/quick-preview-plugin/readme.txt

 == Installation ==

-1. Upload the `quick-preview-plugin` directory to the `/wp-content/plugins/` directory
+1. Upload the `quick-preview` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == ChangeLog ==
+1.1 (2012-10-08)

+- Fixed bug in visual editor mode

 1.0 (2012-09-20)
 ------------------
-1. Plugin Created
+- Plugin created